-Medicare Plan F also comes with a high deductible option that provides the same levels of coverage.
-This option may be best if you’re looking to lower your monthly premium.
-But high-deductible Plan F, also known as Plan F+, typically comes at a higher out-of-pocket expense because you have to pay a deductible of up to $2,180 in 2016 for Medicare-covered costs before the plan begins to pay for anything.
+Medicare Plan F comes with a high deductible option, known as Plan F+.
+This option may be best if you’re looking to lower your monthly premium .
+But high-deductible Plan F, comes with higher out-of-pocket expenses.
+You have to pay for Medicare-covered costs up to the $2,300 deductible before the plan begins to pay for anything.

-Medigap Plan F is the only plan that covers all Medicare Supplement insurance benefits.
+Medicare Supplement Plan F is the only plan that covers all Medicare Supplement insurance benefits.
 The following are the benefits available with Medicare Supplement plans.
-“Yes” means that the benefit is covered at 100% under Plan F.
+“Yes” means that Plan F covers 100% of this benefit.

 |Medigap Benefits |

 |Part A coinsurance and hospital costs up to an extra 365 days after Medicare benefits are used up||Yes||If you’re admitted to the hospital for more than 90 days, you pay $682 in coinsurance for each “lifetime reserve” coverage day you have.
 Your Medicare benefits are used up when you run out of lifetime reserve days, at which time your Medicare Plan F benefits kick in.|